TheThunderGuyS/usefulTags/README.md

 ```
 See [available tags](#available-tags) for usage examples.
 ### Importing
-You can swap or add to the `stripIndent` example in the import array with what's listed in [available tags](#available-tags).
+See importable functions at [available tags](#available-tags).

-The default suggested namespace is `usefulTags`, if you choose not to directly import tags.
+The default suggested namespace is `usefulTags` if you choose not to pollute the global namespace.
 #### Node
 ```js
 //CommonJS loader: